Program in Archaeology

 The program aims to provide a broad introduction to the field of archaeology and to allow students to pursue archaeological interests that complement their research in other areas.
 The core course and fieldwork requirement ensure breadth and provide a theoretical and methodological foundation for further study.
 The remaining courses should be selected in consultation with the program director and students' department advisors, and will allow students to tailor their study.

 The plan of study consists of four elements: one core course, fieldwork or its equivalent, four additional courses, and independent research.
-All courses must be taken for a grade.
+One course may be taken PDF, with the exception of ART 401.
 Students can double-count up to two courses toward the certificate and their major.

 1. Students take one core course: ART 401: Introduction to Archaeology